Basil van Rooyen: Participation

 Puch 250.
-He started racing motorcycles in 1957 with the 24 hour race at Grand Central track, a narrow race track near Johannesburg.
-At the time he was 18 years old, having just gotten his license.
+Van Rooyen started racing motorcycles in 1957 with the 24 hour race at Grand Central track, a narrow race track near Johannesburg.
+At the time, he was 18 years old, having just gotten his license.

 Sprint racing

 Ford Anglia 105E.
 Home modifications and some imported parts brought many class wins and overall places in 1961 and 1962 on the newly inaugurated Kyalami Racetrack.
 Upgraded to a Cortina 1200cc in 1963.

 In 1964, Ford Motor Company SA donated two Lotus Cortinas to the most successful SA Ford racers.
 (1 to van Rooyen and Superformance, a performance shop where he was Managing Director, to race in the new countrywide SA Saloon Car Championship and 1 to Willie Meissner, talented ex-GSM Dart engineer, of Meissner Motors and driver Koos Swanepoel, who raced an Anglia 1500).

 BvR car at first could not keep up and Swanepoel won the 1964 SA Saloon Car Championship.

 In 1965, van Rooyen's development skills surpassed Meissner, his nemesis, and he was faster and won all or nearly all the races.

 SA Saloon Car Championship racing became so popular with race fans that in 1966 Ford SA donated the new Ford Mustang V8s to the same pair.

 BvR car was consistently faster and he won all the races to become 1966 and 1967 SA Saloon car champion.

-In 1968 Alfa Romeo, had imported an Auto Delta Alfa GTA but it was not fast enough, so they persuaded van Rooyen to develop.
+In 1968, Alfa Romeo had imported an Auto Delta Alfa GTA but it was not fast enough, so they persuaded van Rooyen to develop.
 (He had been racing Alfa GTVs since 1966 in the Onyx Production Car Series, additional events at the Kyalami venue.)
 Van Rooyen developed a short stroke 2000cc engine which soon lapped faster than his Mustang and started competing very successfully against Meissner’s and Ford SA's new Escorts with 1800cc and 2000cc 4v engines.

-Arnold Chatz took over later on, when van Rooyen became involved in Single Seater Racing.
+Arnold Chatz took over later on when van Rooyen became involved in single seater racing.
 He had been persuaded to race the older ex John Love Cooper Climax against world champions in the 1968 South African Grand Prix.

-Enjoyed single seaters debut so much that he imported a newer Brabham to enter in the rest of the SA events for the balance of the 1968 year, then a 1968 MacLaren for the 1969 year.
-Managed 3 F1 wins by the time he participated in the 1969 SA Grand Prix.
+He enjoyed single seaters debut so much that he imported a newer Brabham to enter in the rest of the SA events for the balance of the 1968 year, then a 1968 MacLaren for the 1969 year.
+He managed three F1 wins by the time he participated in the 1969 SA Grand Prix.

-Later in the year had serious accident on the Kyalami straight while tire testing that destroyed the car, and needed time to recuperate.
+Later in the year, he had serious accident on the Kyalami straight while tire testing that destroyed the car, and needed time to recuperate.

-It seems van Rooyen so impressed the Grand Prix F1 teams with his 1969 Kyalami Grand Prix driving that he was offered a F1 engagement by Ken Tyrrell to immediately join his team as a 2nd driver behind team leader Jackie Stewart.
+It seemed van Rooyen so impressed the Grand Prix F1 teams with his 1969 Kyalami Grand Prix driving that he was offered a F1 engagement by Ken Tyrrell to immediately join his team as a 2nd driver behind team leader Jackie Stewart.
 Due to his injuries from the Kyalami crash this was no longer possible.

-In 1970, continued racing in Onyx Production Car Series and won the Onyx Production Car Championship in an Alfa GTV.
+In 1970, van Rooyen continued racing in Onyx Production Car Series and won the Onyx Production Car Championship in an Alfa GTV.